 The research geriatricians Dr. Syed Tariq and John Morley MD co created the St. Louis University Mental Status Exam.
-Known as the SLUMS test, this is used to screen more educated patients and to detect early memory problems that the Mini Mental Status Exam did not identify.
+Known as the SLUMS test, this is used to screen more educated patients.
+The slums testing score to detect early memory problems that the Mini Mental Status Examination did not identify.

-It is widely recognized and used in diagnosing mild or minimal cognitive impairments or memory problems in the elderly.
+It is widely recognized and used in diagnosing mild cognitive impairment or memory problems in the elderly.

 What practitioners have found